Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Foundry Fundamentals/S4 Smart Contract Lottery/Lesson2.md

 ## About

-This code is to create a proveably random smart contract lottery.
+- This code is to create a proveably `random smart contract lottery`.

 ## What we want it to do?

-1. Users should be able to enter the raffle by paying for a ticket.
+1. Users should be able to `enter the raffle by paying for a ticket`.
 The ticket fees are going to be the prize the winner receives.
-2. The lottery should automatically and programmatically draw a winner after a certain period.
+2. The lottery should `automatically` and `programmatically` draw a winner after a certain period.
 3. Chainlink VRF should generate a provably random number.
 4. Chainlink Automation should trigger the lottery draw regularly.
 ```